WebberZone/top-10/readme.txt

 == Frequently Asked Questions ==

-If your question isn't listed here, please create a new post at the [WordPress.org support forum](http://wordpress.org/support/plugin/top-10).
+Check out the [FAQ on the plugin page](http://wordpress.org/plugins/top-10/faq/) and the [FAQ on the WebberZone knowledgebase](https://webberzone.com/support/section/top-10/).
 It is the fastest way to get support as I monitor the forums regularly.
 I also provide [premium *paid* support via email](https://webberzone.com/support/).

 = How can I customise the output? =